untwisted/untwisted/BOOK.md

 The 'Timer' object is used to execute a handle just once.
 It is possible to cancel the handle call by calling the method 'Timer.cancel'.

-The 'Sched' object is used to get a handle execute periodically.
+The 'Sched' object is used to get a handle executed periodically.

 ~~~python
 >>> from untwisted.timer import Sched